 - suggestion for a mutually beneficial brand opportunity

 Note the use of all lower case letters.
-While this is a personal preference, many marketers believe lower-case subject lines appear more personal.
+While this a personal preference, many marketers believe lower-case subject lines appear more personal.

 Keep the tone light and casual – but always professional.
 Even if the blog itself is comedic and off-beat, keep your content free from excessive jokes and tangents.
 Remember, top influencers receive a lot of emails.

 I’m [your name] from [your brand, as a link to your website].
 As part of the [your industry] industry, I follow and regularly read [influencer’s blog].

 I’ve been a regularly reader since [year].
 I especially enjoyed your recent post [title of blog].
 I shared the post with my audience on social media and my email subscribers.
 They enjoyed the article just as much as I did!
 I wanted to introduce myself, since I’m in the same industry as you are and really enjoy the work you’re publishing.

 I think we each have an audience with many overlapping interests and sensibilities.
 I’d like to discuss some ideas I have for collaboration.
 I have several [blog posts or other content] which I think you and your followers will enjoy.
 If you’re interested, please send me an email [link to email] or call me at [phone number] so we can discuss some ideas.

 Hope to hear from you soon!
 [Your Name and Contact Info]

 You don’t really need anything longer or more complicated than that.
 This introductory letter creates awareness of your brand.
 Also, by mentioning the idea of an overlapping audience, you’re showing the influencer what benefits you potentially bring to the table.